Ashfaqur4988/MERN-E-Commerce/README.md

 {to solve the cors issue we need to add --ignore client in dev inside script}
 **chunk error where the invoiceTemplate was declared as async should be removed**

+adding the size, color and other misc fields in the productSchema:
+Schema.Types.Mixed for sizes, colors and string highlights

+go to the frontEnd to add them